 Look out for the Matrix Team in their YOUTH TEAM t-shirts & posters around school!

 Follow us on Instagram

 We have a whole bunch of volunteering opportunities just waiting for you.
 From one-offs to every week.
 You could help at a Youth Hub or an after-school activity (Year 11+), join us at Ready 4 Action (Year 7+) or even get involved in social media, or photography (D of E accepted).

 Email us with your name, age and what you’d like to do and we’ll get back to you.

 Need someone to talk to?

-We all need someone to talk to.
-All our Youth Workers are really good listeners and take time to get to know what you need.
-You can find us in George Abbot, County and Christ’s College – look for the posters, come to a drop-in or just ask a teacher.
+We all need someone to talk to from time-to-time.
+Matrix Youth Workers are really good listeners and take time to get to know what you need.
+You can find us in George Abbot and Guildford County School – look for the posters, come to a drop-in or just ask a teacher.

 If you need help straight away, call Childline FREE on 0800 1111 or visit: www.childline.org.uk

 I like everything about Youth Hub, it’s really fun!
 Jacob, 14

 Hello Parents!
 We appreciate that being a parent isn’t alway easy and that sometimes your child might not tell you all the details you need to know, so we’ve tried to answer some frequently asked questions here.
 If however you still find your questions unanswered please feel free to contact us!